ConstanceDesign/social-orbit/README.md

 ## Installation

-Be sure to have Node.js installed.
+Be sure to have Node.js installed: npm install.
 To install dependencies, run the following command: npm install express mongoose

 ## Usage